XendricInteractive/XenBot/README.md

 XenBot is a bot made by Xendric Interactive, more specifically by the lead programmer *MCE626*.
 The bot is for getting user profile stats from Xendric's games (When the time comes).

 For now, it's just a basic random bot as MCE626 learns more javascript and coding a discord bot.
-This bot is coded in Discord.js and Discord.js-commando.
+This bot is coded with Discord.js and Discord.js-commando in JavaScript.

 The prefix for this bot is "x//"